 Many parents see photos of babies hanging in nests from tree branches, curled up in helmets, sleeping on top of chairs, etc. and think, “How did they do that?
-I want a picture ofmy baby like that!”
+I want a picture of my baby like that!”
 What you don’t see is the process behind creating those images.
-Warrnambool newborn photographer

 Any image where a baby is on top of a prop or hanging from something should be done as a composite, which means that the photographer takes multiple photos of the setup and then merges them together using photo editing software like Photoshop.
 This includes popular poses like the ‘head in hands’ or ‘froggy’ pose.
 (Example of a composite shown below) In these type of poses there is ALWAYS someone holding OR TOUCHING baby to ensure their SAFTEY.

 A newborn baby should NEVER be left propped up on something where they could startle, roll off, or fall out.
-They should never be put in anything glass and if they are inside any type of bucket or basket that is off the floor, there should be an assistant with a hand on or near the baby.
+They should never be put in anything glass.

 Example of a Composite where baby is safely posed